ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 clickhouse-client "clickhouse://localhost:9000" -m
 ```

-Connect to localhost using port 9000 in interactive mode with the user specified in --user option.
+Connect to localhost using port 9000 in interactive mode with the user specified in `--user` option.

 ``` bash
 clickhouse-client "clickhouse://localhost:9000" --user default
 ```

-Connect to localhost using port 9000 in interactive mode with database 'my_database' specified in command line option
+Connect to localhost using port 9000 in interactive mode to `my_database` database specified in command line option

 ``` bash
 clickhouse-client "clickhouse://localhost:9000" --database my_database
 ```

-Connect to localhost using port 9000 in interactive mode with the database specified in the connection string.
+Connect to localhost using port 9000 in interactive mode to `my_database` database specified in the connection string.

 ``` bash
 clickhouse-client "clickhouse://localhost:9000/my_database"
 ```

-Connect to localhost using port 9000 in interactive mode with a database specified in the connection string and a secure connection using shorthanded 's' URI parameter.
+Connect to localhost using port 9000 in interactive mode to `my_database` database specified in the connection string and a secure connection using shorthanded 's' URI parameter.

 ```bash
 clickhouse-client "clickhouse://localhost/my_database?s"